JustJarvaz/starter-restaurant-reservation-original/README.md

    - have the following validations:
      - Do not seat a reservation with more people than the capacity of the table.
    - display a `Submit` button that, when clicked, assigns the table to the reservation then displays the `/dashboard` page
-   - POST to `/tables/:table_id/seat/:reservation_id` save the table assignment.
+   - POST to `/tables/:table_id/seat/:reservation_id` in order to save the table assignment.
 The tests do not check the body returned by this POST.
    - if the table capacity is less than the number of people in the reservation return 400 with an error message.
    - if the table is occupied return 400 with an error message.
    - display a `Cancel` button that, when clicked, returns the user to the previous page